 Heritage Woodworks will carefully inventory, remove and transport both structures from the site to their warehouse in Clemens where they can repair the logs in a controlled environment.
 Most of the cabin repairs will take place offsite throughout the winter and spring and be reconstructed next summer final completion expected in early 2019.

 The cabin project is supported in part by Resource Enhancement and Protection (REAP) funds administered by the Iowa Dept. of Cultural Affairs, a grant from the Community Foundation of Johnson County and private donations from Iowa City residents.

 This project replaces the Creekside Park shelter, restrooms, and playground.
 Public input meetings and open houses took place during the spring and summer of 2017.
-Construction began in the fall of 2018 with anticipated completion in the spring of 2019.
+Construction began in the fall of 2018 with anticipated completion in the summer of 2019.